-What type of remuneration is permitted for the insurer to offer to the insurtech startup?
+12 In collaboration with an insurtech start-up, what type of remuneration is permitted for the insurer to offer to the insurtech startup?
 Is profit sharing permitted?

-AUSTRAL Financial services: Please note that there are conflicted remuneration provisions under the Corporations Act that ban commission-type or volume-based payments (with some exceptions).
-There is an exemption for general insurance products; however, insurers would need to ensure that the particular insurance product they wish to remunerate in relation to falls within that exemption. : CHINA There is currently no restriction on the form of remuneration for an insurance company to offer to its invested companies.
-HONG KC NG There are no specific statutory restriction.
+CHINA There is no specific statutory restriction.
+General principles will apply, such as it should not transfer illegitimate benefits, etc. HONG KONG There is no specific statutory restriction.
 General principles will apply, such as it should be at arm's length; it should not affect policyholders' interest, fitness and propriety and the financial position of the insurer; or give rise to a potential conflict of interest situation.
-INDONES A Please see our explanation in question 11 above.
+INDONESIA Please see our explanation in question 11 above.
 If permitted, all arrangements should be at an arm's-length basis.
 Profit sharing of itself would not necessarily be restricted.
 Any revenues received by the insurer will also be subject to the business justification test.
 The insurer is also prohibited from receiving non-premium revenues that count to 25% or more of the insurer's annual gross written premiums.
-JAPAN Service fees payable by an insurance company is are permitted unless the terms and conditions are significantly different from those applied to normal transactions.
+JAPAN Service fees payable by an insurance company are permitted unless the terms and conditions are significantly different from those applied to normal transactions.
 Subject to the said arm's-length requirement, profit sharing with an insurance company is not specifically prohibited.
-Reasonable arm's-length service fees payable by the insurer is are permitted.
+MALAYSIA Reasonable arm's-length service fees payable by the insurer are permitted.
 The payment should not be linked to the premiums received by the insurer as it might raise questions on whether the start-up is carrying out an insurance business without a license.
-PHILIPPIN The type of remuneration is not prescribed.
+PHILIPPINES The type of remuneration is not prescribed.
 However, the payment or remuneration to an insurtech company must not adversely affect the performance and financial condition of the insurer (including underwriting risk, reinsurance risks, investment risk, geographical risk, operational risk and legal risk).
-SINGAPO The insurer and insurtech start-up may enter into a service contract in consideration for a reasonable service fee to be paid by the insurer at arm's length.
+SINGAPORE The insurer and insurtech start-up may enter into a service contract in consideration for a reasonable service fee to be paid by the insurer at arm's length.
 Profit sharing is not expressly prohibited under the Insurance Act.
-However, it would be necessary to consider whether the remuneration structure could give rise to any inference that the insurtech start-up is receiving remuneration in breach of the restriction as to receipt and payment of remuneration under section 35ZH of the Insurance Act.
+However, it would be necessary to consider whether the remuneration structure could give rise to any inference that the insurtech start-up is receiving remuneration in breach of the restriction as to receipt and payment of remuneration under section 86(1) of the Insurance Act.
 TAIWAN There is no specific law or regulation governing the remuneration for the insurer to offer to the insurtech company.
-However, given the fact that the FSC is rather conservative, they might raise concerns in profit sharing or any payment tied to the premium received from policyholders because only an insurance enterprise can receive premiums.
+However, given the fact that the FSC is rather conservative, they might raise concerns about profit sharing or any payment tied to the premium received from policyholders because only an insurer enterprise can receive premiums and only a licensed insurance agent/broker/solicitor can receive insurance commission from an insurer.